samuelpowell/LibTOAST.jl/README.md

 ### Rasters

 TOAST++ is designed to allow solution of the inverse problem in DOT, which consists of estimating the parameters of the PDE from knowledge of solutions.
-It is convenient to perform this image reconstruction process in a pixel- or voxel-wise representation of the domain, rahter than directly in the mesh basis.
+It is convenient to perform this image reconstruction process in a pixel- or voxel-wise representation of the domain, rather than directly in the mesh basis.

 To this end, TOAST++ provides a technique by which to define a raster of pixels/voxels (and indeed, other functions such as radial basis functions) over support of the underlying domain.